Civic Engagement

 Election Day

-Election Day is November 8 each year, and there should be various polling locations in your local area.
-If you did not vote using one of the above methods, vote on Election Day!
+Election Day is set as the “Tuesday after the first Monday in November” each year, and will occur between November 2 and November 8.
+There should be various polling locations in your local area.
+If you did not vote using one of the above methods, you can vote on Election Day if registered!

 You can also opt in to receive election reminders from TurboVote to ensure you practice your right to vote in each election.